 1. Glimmer of hope for first-time homebuyers

-Since March 2022, the BoC’s policy rate peaked at 5.00%, but a series of reductions, including this latest January 29, 2025 rate cut, means a gradual ease on the financial strain higher borrowing rates imposed on first-time homebuyers.
-Lower borrowing costs make mortgages more affordable and this helps to expand loan eligibility for renters looking to get into the property market.
+Since March 2022, the BoC’s policy rate peaked at 5.00%, but a series of reductions, including the last cut on March 12, 2025, means a gradual ease on the financial strain higher borrowing rates imposed on first-time homebuyers.
+Despite the rate hold in April, first-time homebuyers are still in a position of lower borrowing costs, which makes mortgages more affordable and helps to expand loan eligibility for renters looking to get into the property market.

 Bottom Line: Lower borrowing costs can fuel confidence and encourage potential homebuyers to re-enter the real estate market, but pent-up demand could mean a surge of buyers entering the spring selling market and this could drive home prices even higher.